-A Charitable Remainder Trust (CRT) provides annual payments to you or your individual beneficiaries for a term specified by the account creator.
-When the term of a CRT ends, any funds, securities, or appreciated property remaining are distributed.
+A Charitable Remainder Trust (CRT) has a donor transfer assets (such as cash, stocks, property, and artwork) to a trust.
+Income from the invested assets generates income for the donor (or another named beneficiary) for a set amount of time.
+After the end of the term or the death of the donor, what remains in the trust goes to the donor's designated nonprofit.
 A Charitable Lead Trust (CLT) pays an annuity to one or more charitable organizations for a term specified by the account creator, providing steady, reliable income for a nonprofit organization to make an impact, then remaining assets are distributed to one or more non-charitable individual beneficiaries when the term ends.

 *Please be sure to discuss these or any other planned giving vehicles with your attorney or tax advisor.